Making a Will

 Your signature must be witnessed by two people who must be present at the time you sign it.
 They must not be blind, both must be over 18, they must also sign the document in front of you and this should be confirmed in a clause called an 'attestation clause' which confirms that the will was signed in the presence of all three people.

-You will need to ensure that the people you choose to be your witnesses are not people that you intend to leave anything to as, although the will is still valid, anyone acting as a witness will lose any entitlement to anything you intended them to have.
+We recommend that the people you choose to act as your witnesses are not mentioned anywhere in your Will, nor married to anyone mentioned in the Will.
+Anyone acting as a witness will lose any entitlement to anything you intended them to have.
 A person acting as a witness cannot also act as an executor of your will.

 By making a Will you can ensure: